sensu/sensu-docs/content/sensu-go/5.18/operations/maintain-sensu/health.md

     parent: maintain-sensu
 ---

-Use Sensu's [health API][1] to make sure your backend is up and running and check the health of your etcd cluster members and [PostgreSQL datastore resources][2].
+Use Sensu's [health API][1] to make sure your backend is up and running and check the health of your etcd cluster members.

 ## Health payload example